jadecobra/python_tdd_exercises/source/functions.rst

 questions about functions
 *********************************************************************************

-Here are the questions you can answer after going through this chapter
+Here are questions you can answer after going through this chapter

 * :ref:`what is a Function?<what is a function?>`
 * :ref:`what do functions return by default?<test_making_a_function_w_return_none>`